pjfl/p5-html-forms/README.md

         $self->setup_form( @args );

-    Called from ["process" in HTML::Forms](https://metacpan.org/pod/HTML%3A%3AForms#process).
+    Called from [process](https://metacpan.org/pod/HTML%3A%3AForms#process).
 The `@args` is either a hash reference or a list of keys and values.
-The hash reference is used to instantiate the `params` hash reference, the list is used to set attributes on the form object. ["build\_item" in HTML::Forms::Model](https://metacpan.org/pod/HTML%3A%3AForms%3A%3AModel#build_item) is called if we have an `item_id` and no `item`.
-The `result` object is cleared, fields have their activation state set, ["update\_fields" in HTML::Forms](https://metacpan.org/pod/HTML%3A%3AForms#update_fields) is called, `posted` is set to true if we has `params` and `posted` wasn't supplied to the constructor.
+The hash reference is used to instantiate the `params` hash reference, the list is used to set attributes on the form object. ["build\_item" in HTML::Forms::Model](https://metacpan.org/pod/HTML%3A%3AForms%3A%3AModel#build_item) is called if we have an
+    `item_id` and no `item`.
+The `result` object is cleared, fields have their activation state set, [update\_fields](https://metacpan.org/pod/HTML%3A%3AForms#update_fields) is called,
+    `posted` is set to true if we has `params` and `posted` wasn't supplied to the constructor.
 The `result` is initialised.
 If `posted` the result is cleared again and then initialised from the `params` provided

 - update\_field